navilg/media-stack/README.md

 1. With a VPN (Recommended)
 2. Without a VPN
-3. With additional optional tools (Available optional tools: Recommendarr)
+3. With Recommendarr (An optional tool for AI-generated movie and show recommendations)

 > **NOTE:** If you are installing this stack without VPN, You must use `no-vpn` profile.
 This has been made mandatory to avoid accidental/unknowingly deployment of media-stack without VPN.
 > Running `docker compose` command without a profile will not deploy anything.